Urban Farm and Kitchen

 Scooping some fried tomatoes with pita.

-A plate with levantine fried tomatoes with pita and soft boiled eggs.
+A plate with Levantine fried tomatoes with pita and soft boiled eggs.

 Expert Tips